go-estoria/estoria-examples/rest-service/README.md

-# Basic REST API Example using Estoria
+# REST Service

-This example demonstrates how to create a basic REST API that uses [Estoria](https://github.com/go-estoria/estoria) to store and load entities using event sourcing.
+This example demonstrates how to create a basic REST API service that uses [Estoria](https://github.com/go-estoria/estoria) to store and load entities using event sourcing.

 Key Takeaways: